Vir-Multiplicis/ai-frameworks/README.md

 See the `/Epistemic Lattice Tethering (ELT)` folder for current prompts and implementations of the key components.

+## Kernelization — Coming Soon

+ELT components are currently expressed as full markup instructions loaded at thread open.
+Kernelization is the next architectural step: distilling each component down to its minimum sufficient representation — the smallest expression that preserves full behavioral function without the overhead of complete documentation.

+A kernelized ELT stack loads faster, consumes less context budget, and reduces cold-start cost without sacrificing governance fidelity.
+The kernel is not a summary.
+It is a precision-engineered attractor — the irreducible core that produces the same behavioral outcomes as the full component at lower attentional cost.

+Kernelization work is currently in progress.
+Updates will be versioned and documented here as components are kernelized and tested across model forks.

 ## License

 Unless otherwise noted, the framework documentation, prompt markups, and explanatory materials in this repository are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).